Australian Open 2020 Lottery. Venus-Gauf and the other best matches of the first round - The Media Times

 But there are a few intriguing clashes in the first round of the first big slam of the year, and we look at six of the best.

 Australian Open 2020 Lottery.
-Ok Predator is in the process of clashing with Federer as Venus meets Goff again
+Ok Predator is in the process of clashing with Federer as Venus again confronts Gough

 Damir Dzumur – Stan Wawrinka (15)

 Wawrinka would prefer a friendlier draw than the man he lost in two of his three meetings.
-The 2014 Swiss champion was resurrected last year, while in 2017 Dzumur was unable to reproduce the form of his crushing season.
-However, the Bosnian beat Gen Vavrinka in Geneva last year by three sets, so he will have a grand slam champion last year. to be at his best.
+The 2014 Swiss champion resurrected last year, while zohur was unable to replicate his 2017 break-up season.
+Still last year, the Bosnian beat Vavrinka in a three-set crushing defeat to Geneva last year, as a triple champion. to be at his best.

 Daniel Medvedev (4) vs. Frances Tiffo

-Tiafoe was thrilled to make the trip to Melbourne in the quarter-finals last year, but that proved to be the highlight of his 2019 season.
-The American started slowly until 2020 with the first round defeats in Doha and Oakland, but was competitive last year against Medvedev 6-2 7-5 in Washington.
-After a spectacular 2019 game that included reaching the final of the US Open, Medvedev is likely to put a stop to the “Big Three,” despite having to go through some difficult things first.
+Tiafoe was thrilled to make the trip to Melbourne in the quarter-finals last year, but that proved to be its 2019 highlight.
+The American started slowly until 2020, with first round losses to Doha and Oakland, but was competitive last year in a 6-2 7-5 win over Medvedev in Washington.
+After a spectacular 2019 2019, which included reaching the US Open final, Medvedev is likely to suspend the “Big Three” despite having to go through some difficult things first.

 Fourth-seed Daniel Medvedev opens in the second quarter against Francis Tiffo. # AO2020 |: #AusOpen pic.twitter.com/015n3ZhYh4: